scrapy/scrapy/scrapy/trunk/docs/faq.rst

 ---------------------------------

 No, and there are no plans to port Scrapy to Python 3.0 yet.
-At the moment Scrapy requires Python 2.5 or 2.6.
+At the moment Scrapy works with Python 2.5 or 2.6.

 Does Scrapy "stole" X from Django?
 ----------------------------------